 The increase in the influence of informatics on all spheres of human life is connected with the transition to an information society, which increasingly consumes and produces information.
 Therefore, in the areas of computer science, new directions should be expected.

+Since computer science develops methods and means for processing various information, its tasks are:

+the study of all known information processes;

+creation of techniques and technologies for information processing;

+effective inculcation of computers in the field of human activities.

+So, computer science is a complex scientific and technical discipline that creates new equipment and technologies for solving information and management problems in other areas.
+Progress in all spheres of society depends on computer science.

 History of Informatics

 The history of informatics as a science began in the second half of the 20th century.
 This was due to the appearance and dissemination of computers and the beginning of the computer revolution.
 The advent of computers in the 1940s and 1950s created the necessary hardware support for computer science and informatics, that is, a favorable environment for their development as a sciences.